Production-grade CI/CD with Next.js/Vercel and GitHub Actions

 github_token: ${{ secrets.GITHUB_TOKEN }}

-Gotcha Alert #1: While GitHub automatically provides secrets.GITHUB_TOKEN, the vercel/repository-dispatch action does not automatically consume it.
-You must explicitly pass it down via the with: block.
+Gotcha Alert #2: GitHub provides secrets.GITHUB_TOKEN automatically to workflows, but the vercel/repository-dispatch action does not consume it for you.
+You must explicitly pass it via the with: block, or the status call silently fails.

 Why?
 Vercel Deployment Checks evaluate the commit that's being deployed.
 When a PR is squash-merged, main gets a brand-new commit SHA that has never been through CI.
-Because our Test workflow only triggered on pull_request, it didn't fire for the new push to main.
-No workflow ran, no status was posted, and Vercel waited forever.
+Because the CI workflow only triggered on pull_request, it didn't fire for the new push to main.
+No workflow ran, no GitHub Actions status was posted on the merge SHA, and Vercel waited forever.

 on: